CT Scan Information From A CT Technologist

 - A Low GI diet will burn fat fast.
 Pancreatitis needs special dietary support.

-- 64 slice ct scan visualized coronary arteries.
+- ct scan visualizes coronary arteries.
 Arteries of the heart can be examined for narrowing.

 - Angiography CT Is Less Invasive